ardevd/ha-dimo/README.md

 ## 🛠 Installation

 First, a quick note.
 Onboarding is currently a tad bit convoluted and requires a license fee which, as of current writing, needs to be paid with DIMO or POL tokens.
 We realize that this is a high bar to entry, but the DIMO team is working on an update that will wave the fee requirement for personal/open source use.
+We're eager to have people test out this integration but consider yourself an early adopter.

 ### Option 1: HACS (Home Assistant Community Store) (COMING SOON)